-You cover the image with the matte medium and then turn it face down onto a prepped surface.
-It is like you are hiding the image by gluing it down.
+You cover the image of choice with the matte medium and then turn it face down onto a prepped surface.
+It is like you are hiding the image by gluing it face down.
 Burnish to make sure it sticks but leave a few edges so that you have a starting point when you peal it of later.

 Once the medium is dry you wet the image with water and rub away the paper by carefully rolling it with the tip of your fingers.